apollosolutions/governance-example/example_governance_doc.md

 ## Background

-As our company has grown over the past year, we realized that our existing REST API solution was failing to scale as we began to spin up new client applications and data requirements quick changed for each new addition.
+As ACME has grown over the past year, we realized that our existing REST API solution was failing to scale as we began to spin up new client applications and data requirements quick changed for each new addition.

-As a result, we landed on using GraphQL to power our new API in order to quickly add and change data as requirements changed.
+As a result, we decided on using GraphQL to power our new API in order to quickly add and change data as requirements changed.
 Additionally, GraphQL offered us an opportunity to enable clients to easily access the data they cared about.

 In order to accelerate development speed, we landed on using Apollo's Federation specification which enables portions of the overall graph to be known as "subgraphs."
 The overall graph is known as the supergraph.

+## Procedures

+The core graph team has a few procedures needed for the smooth operation of the graph.

-## Getting Started
+### Getting Started

 If you are looking to expose your service as a subgraph, you will need to engage with the core graph team as early as possible over Slack in the #graphql channel and ideally providing the team with the following information:
   * Context for why you're wanting to expose your service